Dizzybelle/Project-1/README.md

 	Overall, to answer the question, “Do more injuries occur when the speed limit is higher?”
 The answer is yes, injuries are, for the most part, more likely to occur at higher speed limits.

-Question: What make of car was most likely to get into a traffic accident?
+Question: What make of car got into the most crashes?

 	After compiling all of the data with just the make of the cars in this set there was so much that the percentages of each make were smaller than expected.